DoorDash is an on-demand food delivery service that uses technology to facilitate door-to-door delivery. Is it a good idea for your restaurant?

 The programs include marketing tools, catering options, and free trials for customers.
 Some programs incur additional fees.

-In addition, to get noticed on DoorDash, businesses may choose to pay a fee in order to be promoted on the platform.
+In addition, to get noticed on DoorDash, businesses may choose to pay a fee in order to be promoted on the platform, which may increase orders due to increased visibility.
 Costs for this are not listed.
 And it should be noted that this kind of promotion is completely optional.

 Is DoorDash Actually Beneficial?

-In an undated blog post DoorDash claims that in a single year, increases in minimum wage, the new healthcare employer mandate, and increasing customer demand are cutting into restaurants’ profitability.
+In an undated blog post DoorDash claims that in a single year, increases in minimum wage, healthcare employer mandates, and increasing customer demand are cutting into restaurants’ profitability.
 They say 90% of millennials order from restaurants at least once a week.